Do a business energy audit

 No

-Using well-fitted blinds or thermal covers at night or while the business is closed can help reduce the amount of energy used.
+Using well-fitted blinds or thermal covers outside business hours can help reduce the amount of energy used.

-If your business has different energy price tariffs for different times of the day, are appliances run at the time associated with the lowest energy tariff?
+If your business has different energy price tariffs, are appliances run tariffs are lower?
 Yes

 No

-By running appliances (such as ovens or dishwashers) at off-peak times where you are charged a lower energy tariff, you can save on energy costs.
+By running appliances, such as ovens or dishwashers, at off-peak times can save on energy costs.
 If its overnight, see if the appliance has a delay time option.

-Have you investigated installing Variable Speed Drives (VSD) for cooking equipment (for example commercial mixers and refrigeration) or support equipment (for example exhaust fans) that use motors?
+Have you investigated installing Variable Speed Drives (VSD) for cooking equipment that use motors?
+For example commercial mixers and refrigeration.
 Yes

 No